ianmat55/ianmat55/README.md

 # My name is Ian and I like building cool things 👋
-<p> I am a software engineer specializing in fullstack development, working with React, JavaScript, HTML/CSS and Python.
+<p> I am a software engineer specializing in fullstack development.
 Originally from Honolulu, HI, I moved to San Francisco to pursue a career in technology. </p>

 ---